CijeTheCreator/Paste-to-Replace/README.md

 1. Make sure **Git** and **NodeJS** is installed.
 2. Clone this repository to your local computer.
-3. run `npm install && npm run dev`
+3. Run `npm install && npm run dev`
+4. Install the plugin with `http://localhost:4402/manifest.json`

 ## Description